Florida breaks record with 10,109 new coronavirus cases

 Age breakdown

-The youngest fatality in the state was reported Friday as a 16-year-old girl from Lee County.
-A 17-year-old boy from Pasco County previously was the youngest person to die from coronavirus.
-Others in the 15-24 age class are a 22-year-old woman from Palm Beach County, a 23-year-old woman from Miami-Dade County and a 22-year-old man from Pinellas.
+The death of the 11-year-old from Miami-Dade is the first in the 5-14 age class.
+There are five in the 15-24 class, including the 16-year-old girl from Lee County, a 17-year-old boy from Pasco County previously was the youngest person to die from coronavirus, a 22-year-old woman from Palm Beach County, a 23-year-old woman from Miami-Dade County and a 22-year-old man from Pinellas.
 Twenty people from 25 to 34 also have died from the virus.

 The oldest is a 108-year-old women from Miami-Dade.
 A total of 1,302 people 85 and older have died in the state from the virus, an increase of 26in one day.